Skip to content

 The opioid epidemic in the United States contributes to a growing need to address substance use disorders (SUDs) in the perinatal period.
 Women with SUD are at risk for poor pregnancy-related outcomes, and their newborns can suffer withdrawal symptoms known as neonatal abstinence syndrome (NAS), which can lead to the infant’s removal from their family … Continued

-How Medicaid Expansion Affects Montana
+Manatt Report: How Medicaid Expansion Impacts Montana

-Landscape Scan and Recommendations to Increase the Use of SBIRT
+Landscape Scan: Increasing the Use of SBIRT